MLB Rumour Mill: Cubs open to trading Bryant? - TSN.ca

 "We've never operated with untouchables," Cubs head of baseball operations Theo Epstein said Friday at the GM meetings.
 "It sends the wrong message.
 Given what we're trying to accomplish, it would be virtually impossible to envision the deal that would make sense to move them.
 I just don't believe in untouchables.
 Why limit yourself?"

-Bryant struggled for his standards in an injury-riddled season, landing on the disabled list twice with left shoulder trouble.
+Bryant struggled for his standards in an injury-riddled season, landing on the disabled list twice with left shoulder trouble while hitting a career-low .272.

 Mets seek bullpen help